SevenSevenOneEight/2023/README.md

 # 7718's 2023 Code
 7718's code for the 2023 FRC season, includes apriltag detection using PhotonVision, easy changes to the auto using PathPlanner, and more.
+Older code is in the Main branch, new code explained above can be found in the Refactor branch.
 ## Key Aspects